abstract-machine-learning/saver/README.md

  - **incomplete**: if a label is in the list, it is **not** guaranteed that there exists a point in the adversarial region which has that label

 ## Example
-    bin/saver ../data/mnist/svm-rbf-60k.dat ../data/mnist/test-set-normalized.csv raf l_inf 0.15
+    bin/saver ../data/mnist/svm-rbf-60k.dat ../data/mnist/test-set-normalized.csv raf l_inf 0.01
+                          classifier                                 dtaset    id  epsilon  label  concrete  abstract ../classifiers/mnist-rbf-60k.dat	 ../datasets/mnist-test-normalized.csv	    0	 0.010000	    7	        7	      7,9
+    ../classifiers/mnist-rbf-60k.dat	 ../datasets/mnist-test-normalized.csv	    1	 0.010000	    2	        2	        2
+    ../classifiers/mnist-rbf-60k.dat	 ../datasets/mnist-test-normalized.csv	    2	 0.010000	    1	        1	      1,7
+    ../classifiers/mnist-rbf-60k.dat	 ../datasets/mnist-test-normalized.csv	    3	 0.010000	    0	        0	        0
+    ...
+    ../classifiers/mnist-rbf-60k.dat	 ../datasets/mnist-test-normalized.csv	 9999	 0.010000	    6	        6	        6
+    [SUMMARY]  Size  Epsilon  Avg.
+Time (ms)  Correct  Robust  Cond. robust [SUMMARY] 10000     0.01          53.719     9837    4707          4703

-will evaluate whether the classifier in `../data/mnist/svm-rbf-60k.dat` is robust on each point taken from the data set in `../data/mnist/test-set-normalized.csv`, with respect to an L-infinity perturbation of magnitude 15% using the RAF abstract domain for the analysis.
+will evaluate whether the classifier in `../data/mnist/svm-rbf-60k.dat` is robust on each point taken from the data set in `../data/mnist/test-set-normalized.csv`, with respect to an L-infinity perturbation of magnitude 1% using the RAF abstract domain for the analysis.
+Analysis will reveal that classifier computes the correct label 98.37% of the times, exhibits a stable behavior (i.e. it consistenlty assigns the same label to points in the same adversarial region) 47.07% of the times, and it is both correct and stable 47.03% of the times.
+There exist `4707 - 4703 = 4` samples in the dataset on which classifier is provably stable, but does not output the expected label: by checking the per-sample results it is possible to identify those samples.

 ## Classifier format
 SAVer supports OVO SVM classifier files in the following format: